p-sun/NeatConstraints/README.md

 ## How to Install
 - Drag the `NeatConstraints` folder to your project.
 Done.

-## Why create constraints programmatically?
+## Why create constraints programmatically instead of with storyboards?

 - It's often easier to debug than storyboards because you can read all the constraints at once, instead of clicking through many views on the storyboards.
 It's easy to miss details on storyboards, especially if you set priorities.